Find Grad Schools

 6 Yearly Graduations

 Southern University and A & M College comes in at #7 on our list of the most popular colleges offering doctor's degrees in forestry.
-Roughly 6,900 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,973 per year, while in-state graduate students, on average, pay $5,336 per year.
-The forestry program at Southern University and A & M College awarded 6 doctor's degrees during the 2020-2021 school year.
-About 50% of this group were women, and 100% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 6 people received their doctor's degree in forestry from Southern University and A & M College.
+Of these students, 100% were women and 83% were members of underrepresented racial-ethnic groups.

 #7